DETAILED ACTION

 Step 2A, Prong 1:

-The method of claim 11, further comprising: configuring an ablation module of the explanation engine to remove each intermediate layer of the machine-based reasoning process, one at a time, and evaluate an impact on the top-level result from the machine-based reasoning process.
+The method of claim 11, further comprising: configuring an ablation module of the explanation engine to remove each intermediate layer of the machine-based reasoning process, one at a time, and evaluate an impact on the top-level result from the machine based reasoning process.
 As drafted and under its broadest reasonable interpretation, this limitation covers performance of the limitation in the mind (including an observation, evaluation, judgment, opinion) or with the aid of pencil and paper but for the recitation of generic computer components.
-For example, this limitation encompasses evaluating the impact of layers on the top-level result to provide an explanation which is making an evaluation based upon manipulating the inputs of the machine-based reasoning process which can be feasibly performed in the human mind (see MPEP 2106.04(a)(2)(III)).
+For example, this limitation encompasses evaluating the impact of layers on the top level result to provide an explanation which is making an evaluation based upon manipulating the inputs of the machine-based reasoning process which can be feasibly performed in the human mind (see MPEP 2106.04(a)(2)(III)).

-The claim is rejected on the same grounds as Claim 7 for reciting substantially similar limitations.
+Regarding Claim 18: The claim is rejected on the same grounds as Claim 7 for reciting substantially similar limitations.

-The claim is rejected on the same grounds as Claim 8 for reciting substantially similar limitations.
+Regarding Claim 19: The claim is rejected on the same grounds as Claim 8 for reciting substantially similar limitations.

-The claim is rejected on the same grounds as Claim 9 for reciting substantially similar limitations.
+Regarding Claim 20: The claim is rejected on the same grounds as Claim 9 for reciting substantially similar limitations.

-A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
-Patentability shall not be negated by the manner in which the invention was made.
+In the event the determination of the status of the application as subject to AIA 35 U.S.C.
+102 and 103 (or as subject to pre-AIA 35 U.S.C.
+102 and 103) is incorrect, any correction ofthe statutory basis (i.e., changing from AIA to pre-AIA ) forthe rejection will not be considered a new ground of rejection if the prior art relied upon, and the rationale supportingthe rejection, would be the same under either status.
+The following is a quotation of 35 U.S.C.
+103which forms the basis forall obviousness rejections set forth in this Office action: Apatent for a claimed invention may not be obtained, notwithstandingthatthe claimed invention is not identically disclosed as set forth in section 102, ifthe differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
+Patentabilityshall not be negated bythe manner in which the invention was made.

 Claims 1-3, 5-13, 15-16, 18-20 are rejected under 35 U.S.C.
-103 as being unpatentable over Forsyth et al. (US 20200311798 A1) in view of Chatterjee et al. (US 10824959 B1), hereinafter referred to as Forsyth and Chatterjee, respectively.
+103 as being unpatentable over Forsyth et al. (US 20200311798 A1) in view of Chatterjee et al. (US 10824959 B1), further in view of Battach et al. (US 20190266236 A1), hereinafter referred to as Forsyth, Chatterjee, and Battach, respectively.

 Regarding Claim 1:

-Forsyth teaches: An apparatus, comprising: an explanation engine having a set of modules cooperating with each other configured to evaluate layers in a hierarchical architecture of a machine-based reasoning process… ([0046] “FIG. 4A is a flow chart 400 to illustrate a neural network regression flow use of visual semantic embeddings that employs a two-step training procedure, according to an embodiment.
+An apparatus, comprising: an explanation engine having a set of modules cooperating with each other configured to evaluate layers in a hierarchical architecture of a machine-based reasoning process... ([0046] "FIG. 4A is a flowchart 400 to illustrate a neural network regression flow use of visual semantic embeddings that employs a two step training procedure, according to an embodiment.
 As illustrated, the NN regressor model may be trained with use of a multi-layer neural network.
 As pre-processing steps, the search engine server 120 receives an input image 410 on which to train, which is submitted to the visual semantic embedder 124 (FIG. 1) in order to generate a visual semantic embedding for the input image 410.
 The search engine server 120 also receives, as an input, a group of words that represent labels describing the product represented by the input image 410 using the terms in the developed lexicon, which was discussed above.
-In one embodiment, the NN regressor model computes the visual semantic embedding based on a visual-semantic loss between a text-based image embedding of the input image and features represented within the group of words, as will be discussed in more detail with reference to FIG. 4B.”
+In one embodiment, the NN regressor model computes the visual semantic embedding based on a visual-semantic loss between a text-based image embedding of the input image and features represented within the group of words, as will be discussed in more detail with reference to FIG. 4B."

 Examiner's Note: The search engine server is read as the explanation engine.
 The multi-layer neural network is read as hierarchical architecture, especially given FIG. 4A which displays the variety of modules/components organized in order and function.
 Computing the visual semantic embedding based on visual-semantic loss is read as evaluating layers... in a machine-based reasoning process.

-where multiple layers of reasoning are associated with terminology used in at least one of i) a problem to be solved and ii) a domain pertinent to the problem in order to communicate how the machine-based reasoning process came to its reported results in a communication. ([0038] “To train the regressor, a dataset of more than 75,000 fashion products was captured from Net-A-Porter, a popular online fashion retailer, mining the product images and accompanying text descriptions for each item.
+where multiple layers of reasoning are associated with terminology used in at least one of i) a problem to be solved and ii) a domain pertinent to the problem in order to communicate how the machine-based reasoning process came to its reported results in a communication. ([0038] "To train the regressor, a dataset of more than 75,000 fashion products was captured from Net-A-Porter, a popular online fashion retailer, mining the product images and accompanying text descriptions foreach item.
 Through an iterative open encoding of frequently occurring unigrams, bigrams, and trigrams in the text descriptions, the search engine server 120 created a lexicon of 1,300 fashion characteristics broken down into eight categories: type, shape/silhouette, color, pattern/print, material, details/trim, brand, and style/context.
 Using this dataset, the search engine server 120 trains a two-layer neural network using a regression loss function over all 1,300 characteristics.
-Then, the search engine server 120 leverages these pre-trained layers to train one additional neuron per characteristic, allowing the disclosed model to capture fashion characteristics with only few representative examples in the training set.”
+Then, the search engine server 120 leverages these pre trained layers to train one additional neuron per characteristic, allowing the disclosed model to capture fashion characteristics with only few representative examples in the training set."

 Examiner's Note: The search engine is read as the explanation engine, and the visual semantic embedder serves as the terminology module within its respective engine.
 The terminology in the art is all the collected lexicon of fashion characteristics that come from the fashion domain, such as the 75,000 fashion products from fashion retailer website Net-A-Porter, which is pertinent to the field and problem to be solved.
 These terminology assignments, AKA the trainings of one neuron per characteristic, are done through a multi-layer neural network to produce explanations.)

-Forsyth fails to teach: …as well as one or more intermediate output results from intermediate layers of the machine-based reasoning process…
+Forsyth fails to teach: as well as one or more intermediate output results from intermediate layers of the machine-based reasoning process…

-However, Chatterjee teaches: that uses machine learning to support an explanation of how the machine-based reasoning process arrived at its reported results of both a top-level result as well as corresponding intermediate output results, (Col 5 Lines 47-67 & Col 6 Lines 1-4 “Some classification techniques, such as those based on neural networks, may generate internal representations of the input data or intermediate data structures which are neither part of the input data, nor part of the model output.
-The predictions made by some such models may sometimes depend more directly on these internal representations (which may sometimes be referred to as “hidden” layers of the model) than on the raw input data values themselves… In such an embodiment, when a client requests an explanation for a particular prediction, a first level explanation may sometimes be provided in terms of the intermediate representations.”
+that uses machine learning to support an explanation of how the machine-based reasoning process arrived at its reported results of both a top-level result as well as corresponding intermediate output results, (Col 5 Lines 47-67 & Col 6 Lines 1-4 "Some classification techniques, such as those based on neural networks, may generate internal representations of the input data or intermediate data structures which are neither part of the input data, nor part of the model output.
+The predictions made by some such models may sometimes depend more directly on these internal representations (which may sometimes be referred to as "hidden" layers of the model) than on the raw input data values themselves.
+In such an embodiment, when a client requests an explanation for a particular prediction, a first level explanation may sometimes be provided in terms of the intermediate representations."

 Examiner's Note: The particular prediction is read as the top-level result.
 The intermediate representations are read as the intermediate output results.)

-and a messaging module of the explanation engine configured to collect the top-level result as well as one or more intermediate output results from intermediate layers of the machine-based reasoning process… (Col 5 Lines 47-67 & Col 6 Lines 1-4 “Some classification techniques, such as those based on neural networks, may generate internal representations of the input data or intermediate data structures which are neither part of the input data, nor part of the model output.
-The predictions made by some such models may sometimes depend more directly on these internal representations (which may sometimes be referred to as “hidden” layers of the model) than on the raw input data values themselves… In such an embodiment, when a client requests an explanation for a particular prediction, a first level explanation may sometimes be provided in terms of the intermediate representations.”
+and a messaging module of the explanation engine configured to collect the top-level result as well as one or more intermediate output results from intermediate layers of the machine-based reasoning process...
+(Col 5 Lines 47-67 & Col 6 Lines 1-4"Some classification techniques, such as those based on neural networks, may generate internal representations of the input data or intermediate data structures which are neither part of the input data, nor part of the model output.
+The predictions made by some such models may sometimes depend more directly on these internal representations (which may sometimes be referred to as "hidden" layers of the model) than on the raw input data values themselves.
+In such an embodiment, when a client requests an explanation for a particular prediction, a first level explanation may sometimes be provided in terms of the intermediate representations."

 Examiner's Note: The particular prediction is read as the top-level result.
 The intermediate representations are read as the intermediate output results.
 According to Fig. 1, the Explainer selector 160 collects these results and is read as the messaging module.)